-The online system must be in use effectively to demonstrate evidence of the following ASBESTOS MANAGEMENT YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Is the asbestos management risk assessment available and up-to-date?
+The online system must be in use effectively to demonstrate evidence of the following

+ASBESTOS MANAGEMENT YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Is the asbestos management risk assessment available and up-to-date?
 Are monthly checks carried out by the site team and checks documented?

-CONTRACTOR MANAGEMENT & TRAINING YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Is the school using a contractor sign in procedure?
+CONTRACTOR MANAGEMENT & TRAINING YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Is the school using a contractor sign in procedure?
 If so, is this being utilised correctly?
 Has any training been undertaken relating to Health and Safety since the last inspection?
 If not, is there a training requirement?

-CRISIS MANAGEMENT & INVACUATION YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Is the Crisis Management procedure embedded effectively?
+CRISIS MANAGEMENT & INVACUATION YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Is the Crisis Management procedure embedded effectively?
 Do people know how to find it?
 Who has off-site copies?
 How is control of the off-site documentation tracked?

-Is an invacuation plan available for review?
+CRISIS MANAGEMENT & INVACUATION YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Is an invacuation plan available for review?
 When was this last updated?

-CRISIS MANAGEMENT & INVACUATION YES NO COMMENTS ACTION BY PRIORITY L/M/H COMPLETE Is there evidence of previous invacuation?
+Is there evidence of previous invacuation?
 Are actions from the previous invacuation completed?
 Is the time of the invacuation process clearly stated?
 If so, is it acceptable?
 If not, ensure that documentation is adjusted to ensure that there is a section for stating this.

-EQUIDMENT & CUBSTANCES YES NO CONANAENTS ACTION BY PRIORITY COMPLETE EQUIPMENT & SUBSTANCES 163 NO COMMENTS ACTION BY L/M/H COMPLETE Has all electrical equipment had an appropriate "PAT" (Portable Appliance Testing) test and certification available?
+EQUIPMENT & SUBSTANCES YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Has all electrical equipment had an appropriate "PAT" (Portable Appliance Testing) test and certification available?
 Are ladders and stepladders individually identified; Class 1 industrial or EN131 standard; have maintenance checks been undertaken and label in place to display this?
 Has the appropriate training been undertaken (Working at Height, COSHH, etc) Do high risk lessons / curriculum areas have the appropriate risk assessments in place and are these checked by the Principal?

-Does the site have substances that require formal registration i.e. radioactive materials, etc Are data sheets available and in an accessible file for substances on site?
+EQUIPMENT & SUBSTANCES YES NO COMMENTS ACTION BY PRIORITY L / M / H COMPLETE Does the site have substances that require formal registration i.e. radioactive materials, etc Are data sheets available and in an accessible file for substances on site?